The College: Four year, independent, residential liberal arts and sciences college. It’s Wisconsin’s first college, founded in 1846.

 Academic Year: Two 14-week semesters, each with a one-week midterm break.

-Athletics: NCAA Division III Athletics; 19 varsity sports for men and women; Midwest Conference member; extensive intramural and club sports.
+Athletics: NCAA Division III Athletics; 17 varsity sports; Midwest Conference member; extensive intramural and club sports.

-Extracurricular opportunities: Over 100 student organizations, clubs, and societies.
+Extracurricular opportunities: Over 60 student organizations and clubs.

 Post-graduate performance: Beloit ranks 20th out of 2,000 degree-awarding institutions for producing future Ph.D.s.
 We rank 11th among the nation’s most selective liberal arts colleges for our proportion of alumni receiving Ph.D.s.